Ulcerative Colitis: When Surgery Is Needed

 - Toxic megacolon does not respond to medical treatment within 4 days (or sooner in some cases).

-- Holes develop in the large intestine (perforation).
+- Holes form in the large intestine.
+(This is called perforation.)

-- You have colon cancer, a significantly increased risk of cancer (detected by biopsies), or a narrowing in the intestine that cannot be distinguished from cancer, even if you do not have symptoms of active disease.
+- You have colon cancer or a significantly increased risk of cancer.
+(This risk is found by biopsies.)
+Or you have a narrowing in the intestine that can't be told apart from cancer.
+You may need surgery even if you don't have symptoms of active disease.

 - Severe, disabling complications occur outside the colon.
 But many complications do not respond to surgery.